Let me tell you about the day I first heard those two words.

 If new technologies excite you, and you have the stomach for ultimate-growth investing, consider this: Take a 30-day free trial to David Gardner's Motley Fool Rule Breakers newsletter.
 You can sample the complete service and see what the team is digging up now.
 (You can even print out all back issues and check out every single pick in five minutes if you like -- no hard feelings.)

 Of course, I can't say you'll get rich quick.
 But you'll have some fun, learn something new that will surprise you, and get some great stock ideas -- you might even find the next 200% gainer.
 And since it's free, it doesn't hurt to try.
 To learn more about taking no-obligation free trial, click here.

 This article was originally published on Dec.
 16, 2004.
 It has been updated.

-Fool writer Paul Elliott doesn't own any of the stocks named here.
-Starbucks and FedEx are Motley Fool Stock Advisor recommendations.
-Starbucks is also an Inside Value choice.
-Under Armour is a Motley Fool Hidden Gems and Rule Breakers selection.
-The Motley Fool owns shares of Under Armour and Starbucks.
-You can check out all David's Rule Breakers picks immediately with your free trial.
+Fool writer Paul Elliott owns shares of Genzyme.
+Biogen Idec and Best Buy are Motley Fool Stock Advisor recommendations.
+Best Buy, Wal-Mart, and Costco are Inside Value recommendations.
+Intuitive Surgical is a Rule Breakers pick.
+The Fool owns shares of Best Buy.
+You can view all of David's picks with your free trial.
 The Motley Fool has a disclosure policy.